-To take advantage of this feature, go into your Settings screen and select Data usage (on Oreo, you’ll find Data Usage in the Networks & Internet menu).
-In addition to setting data limits, viewing charts, and disabling mobile data entirely, you can tap a specific app and check the Restrict mobile data check box to prevent the app from using mobile data in the background.
-The app can still use data if you open it, and can still use data on Wi-Fi networks – but it won’t be able to use the cellular data connection in the background.
+To take advantage of this feature, go into the Settings menu and select Data usage (on Oreo, you’ll find Data Usage in the Networks & Internet menu).
+In addition to setting data limits, viewing charts, and disabling mobile data entirely, you can tap a specific app and uncheck the “Background Data” option to prevent the app from using mobile data in the background.
+The app can still use data if you open it, and can still use data on Wi-Fi networks, but it won’t be able to use the cellular data connection in the background.

 Encrypt Device Storage

 To encrypt your Android smartphone or tablet, go into it Settings screen, tap Security, and tap Encrypt tablet or Encrypt phone.
 It’s worth noting that this process will take a while to complete and once it’s done, it’s done.
 You won’t be able to undo the encryption without a factory reset.

 Connect to VPNs

-If you want to connect your Android to a virtual private network – say, your work VPN – you don’t need to root it and install a VPN client like you once did.
+If you want to connect your Android to a virtual private network—say, your work VPN—you don’t need to root it and install a VPN client like you once did.
 Hooray for innovation!

 Some VPNs may have their own standalone apps, but ifyours doesn’t, you can go into the Settings menu, tap More under Wireless & Networks, and tap VPN.
 You’ll be able to add and edit multiple VPN profiles.
 On Oreo, you’ll find the VPN option in the Network & Internet menu.

 While there are still some things you can only do by rooting your Android, Google’s doing a good job of adding features to the Android OS where they make sense.